bssw-tutorial/bssw-tutorial.github.io/index.md

         {%- assign planned = planned | push: value -%}
     {%- endif -%}
 {%- endfor -%}

-scheduled: {{ scheduled | inspect }}

-planned: {{ planned | inspect }}

-past: {{ past | inspect }}

-{% include upcoming-event event=my-event.date %}

-# The Better Scientific Software (BSSw) Tutorial

-The BSSw tutorial focuses on issues of developer productivity, software sustainability, and reproducibility in scientific research software, particularly targeting high-performance computers.

-We first presented a version of this tutorial in 2016, and since then we have been working continually to refine and expand it.
-We present it most often as part of conferences, but we are open to a wide range of venues, both in person (circumstances permitting) and online.
-[Contact us](mailto:{{ site.email }}?subject=BSSw tutorial question) for more information.

-In the listings below, each tutorial event has its own page, providing details specific to that tutorial, including agenda, presentations, hands-on activities, and other resources.
-Quick links are also provided to key tutorial artifacts, where available.

 {% comment %}
     SCHEDULED tutorials are those which have been accepted and we have specific dates.